tzaeschke/phtree/README.md

 ![Java 8](https://github.com/tzaeschke/phtree/actions/workflows/build-java-8.yml/badge.svg)

 The [PH-tree](https://tzaeschke.github.io/phtree-site/) is a multi-dimensional indexing and storage structure.
-By default it stores k-dimensional keys (points) consisting of k 64bit-integers.
+By default, it stores k-dimensional keys (points) consisting of k 64bit-integers.
 However, it can also be used to efficiently store floating point values and/or k-dimensional rectangles.
 It supports kNN (k nearest neighbor) queries, range queries, window queries and fast update/move/reinsert of individual entries.
 The PH-Tree is a **map**, it allows only one entry per position.
 Multiple entries per position can be implemented by using IDs (see `PhTreeMultiMap`) or by storing collections at each position.
 [This document](https://github.com/tzaeschke/TinSpin/blob/master/doc/benchmark-2017-01/Diagrams.pdf) compares PH-Tree performance with other spatial indexes (Java only), made with [TinSpin](https://github.com/tzaeschke/TinSpin).